Find Grad Schools

 89% Women

 The College at Brockport comes in at #20 on our list of the most popular colleges offering graduate certificates in social work.
 Roughly 7,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-The social work program at The College at Brockport awarded 9 graduate certificates during the 2020-2021 school year.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 89% were women.
+During the most recent year for which we have data, 9 people received their graduate certificate in social work from SUNY Brockport.
+About 89% of this group were women, and 44% were students from an underrepresented racial-ethnic group.

 Major Annual Degrees Awarded